 Originally from London, England, Emily relocated to the U.S. in 2010 while working for a record label.
 After living in New York City for 5 years, she moved to Nashville, TN where she continues to focus on portrait and music photography.

 In addition to taking photographs, Emily curated the 100 Club Picture Show, a photo exhibition documenting the live shows that took place within London's legendary 100 Club over a 60 year period.
 This was a solo project and Emily spent 2 years researching, contacting photographers, editing, framing and hanging the show.

 It is a permanent exhibition and still hangs in the club today.
 It features iconic live music photography by Jill Furmanovsky, Ray Stevenson, Elaine Constantine, Barry Plummer, Ross Halfin, Dean Chalkley, Terry Cryer and Walter Hanlon.
-Plus live images of The Rolling Stones, Howlin' Wolf, Muddy Waters, Jackie Wilson, Jerry Lee Lewis, the Sex Pistols and The Clash, to name a few.
+Plus live images of The Rolling Stones, Howlin' Wolf, Muddy Waters, Jackie Wilson, Sex Pistols, The Clash and Oasis to name a few.

 The 100 Club Picture Show was featured in Dazed and Confused, NME, Vice and i-D Magazine.